 June is Elder and Dependent Adult Abuse Awareness Month.
 To raise awareness of the signs of abuse, ShiningCare, Shasta County HHSA, Shasta County District Attorney’s Office, Redding Police Department and PSA2: Area Agency on Aging have come together to form Shasta County Elder Abuse Prevention Committee.
 The SCEAPC ha collaborated to produce a week of events that will be both fun and informative for everyone.

-Event Listing for June 2019 Coming in May
+Event Listing for June 2019 -see below

 The following six types of maltreatment occur among persons over the age of 60.